 - Look for an email from your teacher with instructions to get underway.
 Part of this will include instruction on how to get onto the class site / community.
 This will act as the online hub for your course by centralising all communication, information and sharing.
 Get involved.
 Introduce yourself to your peers and start some conversations.
 Online is much more fun when you interact with others and make an effort.

 - You will receive a calendar invite to your weekly video conference session.
-This will either be a Zoom session or a Google Meet.
-If it is the former you can test the link early to ensure it works.
+This is usually Google Meet.
+Test the link early to ensure it works.

 - If you have any technical issues with internet please tell your eDean immediately [if problem persists contact a member of the net NZ Leadership Team (as indicated on your calendar invite).

 - Support: Ensure you spend time with your eDean.
 They should take you some technical training, but also provide guidance on what to expect.
 They are your go to person in school when you need help or guidance.